 - a.
 The team does more dynamic dragging of points.
-Although they have begun to use dragging to investigate figures, they have not adopted the drag test as a regular practice for making sure that their constructions are valid.
-They also often continue to rely on visual appearance rather than on behavior under dragging to understand figures.
+Although they have begun to use dragging to investigate figures, they have not adopted the drag test as a regular practice for making sure that their constructions are dynamically valid.
+They also often continue to rely on visual appearance rather than on behavior under dragging to characterize and understand figures.
 They do not always use dragging to vary a figure beyond its initial static appearance-in order to determine what characteristics a constructed figure necessarily has as a dynamic figure. - b.
 They eventually succeed in dynamic construction of the equilateral triangle.
 This increases their skill level in constructing figures that include circles connected to existing points and segments. - c.
 However, the team does not begin to design dynamic dependency into GeoGebra constructions on their own, without step-by-step instructions.

-We can draw some suggestions for re-design of the topics based on the behavior of the team in Topic 2.
+We can draw some suggestions for re-design of the topics based on the behavior of the team in Session 2.
 How can the team avoid floundering for a half an hour on the construction of the equilateral triangle?
 How can they more clearly learn about how to do GeoGebra constructions so that the desired relationships are captured by the software?

-- Clearly, the wording of the construction can be elaborated so that it specifies where to click, etc. - Perhaps some preliminary construction exercises should be included first, such as constructing a circle using the endpoints of a circle and doing a drag test to see that the relationships hold under some construction methods and not under others. - The team observed the importance of the drag test because it was prompted for in an appropriate context of construction.
+- Clearly, the wording of the construction can be elaborated so that it specifies more explicitly where to click, etc. - Perhaps some preliminary construction exercises should be included first, such as constructing a circle using the endpoints of a circle and doing a drag test to see that the relationships hold under some construction methods and not under others. - The individual students could even be given some opportunities to explore or play with GeoGebra on their own before working together, to avoid spending excessive group time floundering and experimenting. - The team observed the importance of the drag test because it was prompted for in an appropriate context of construction.
 How can this lesson be emphasized so that the team will start to use the drag test more regularly to check the effectiveness of their constructions?
 It is not just a matter of dragging any point, but of systematically checking the validity of key relationships that were intended.